Ethan23p/agent-dashboard/_context/project_contents.md

                 parts = user_input.strip().split()
                 manual_filename = parts[1] if len(parts) > 1 else None
                 await session.save_history(filename=manual_filename)
-                continue
+                continue # Skip the rest of the loop for commands.

-            # Tell the session to process the turn and get the final text.
+            # Tell the session to handle the core logic for the turn.
             agent_text = await session.process_user_turn(user_input)

-            # Tell the UI manager to display the response.
+            # Tell the UI manager to display the result.
             if agent_text:
                 print_agent_response(agent_text)

-            # Tell the session to auto-save itself if enabled.
             if ENABLE_AUTO_SAVE:
                 await session.save_history()